Tan-JunWei/CTF-Writeups/content/PicoCTF/General Skills/Plumbing.md

 >```
 >- `-l`:  print the newline counts (basically total number of lines)
 >
 >I piped the output received through `wc` with the `-l` argument to check how many lines it consisted of.
-This step is optional; I was just curious.
+This step is optional, I was just curious.

 Since I knew that the flag format for picoCTF challenge is always `picoCTF{...}`, I can simply pipe the output through `grep` with the search term being "pico" to find our flag, using the command shown below.